-The PowerPoint that sparked an international row
+Meng Wanzhou: The PowerPoint that sparked an international row

 When that was over, she was formally admitted into Canada.
 It was at this point that the Royal Canadian Mounted Police moved in and arrested her because of an extradition request filed by the US.

-The US wants Ms Meng to stand trial on charges including fraud linked to the alleged violation of US sanctions against Iran, allegations she denies.
+The US wanted Ms Meng to stand trial on charges including fraud linked to the alleged violation of US sanctions against Iran, allegations she denies.

 A PowerPoint at the heart of the case